farisachugthai/viconf/plugin/README.rst

    vnoremap <expr> <C-\\> UltiSnips#list_snippets()

 ALE --- Asynchronous Lint Engine
 ================================
 A plugin that lints buffers as well as, as of late, supports the LSP protocol.

 quickfix vs. locationlist
 --------------------------

-.. abbreviation:: qf

-   The quickfix list.

-By default ale uses location lists.
+By default ALE uses location lists.

 Location lists are tied to the window they were created for, not the entire session as the quickfix list is.
 Because commands like ``:lwindow`` and ``:lopen`` are window specific, you only see linting information for your current buffer to populate the list.

-If ALE were to use the quickfix, you would see linting information for every buffer you have open simultaneously, which would be a nightmare.
+If ALE were to use the :abbr:`qf (quickfix list)`, you would see linting information for every buffer you have open simultaneously, which would be a nightmare.

 More importantly, you don't want every buffer to wipe your quickfix list while you're in the middle of actually recompiling something